buttplugio/buttplug-twine/README.md

 ## Support The Project

-If you find this project helpful, you can [support Metafetish projects via Patreon](http://patreon.com/qdot)!
+If you find this project helpful, you can [support us on Patreon](http://patreon.com/qdot)!
 Every donation helps us afford more hardware to reverse, document, and write code for!

 ## License